Creating a Vision of the Digital Classroom

 Author: Sonia Kadela

 School leadership is often equated with a person in a formal leadership position, typically the principal (Spillane, Diamond, & Jita, 2003).
-The categorization of leadership into traits or models, has furthered focussed on leaders’ attributes or behaviour, and, as such, has perpetuated the view of leadership in terms of the individual (Spillane et al., 2003).
+The categorization of leadership into traits or models, has furthered focused on leaders’ attributes or behaviour, and, as such, has perpetuated the view of leadership in terms of the individual (Spillane et al., 2003).
 Teacher leadership has more recently emerged as an alternative way of looking at leadership (Harris, 2003), yet tends to concentrate specifically on the role of teacher as an informal leader, with benefits and disadvantages to that role.
 Recent movement away from role-based conceptions towards distributed views of leadership encompasses the contributions of the many members of a school organization and enhances the capacity of the organization to grow and change.
 This paper begins with a look at the link between effective school leadership and the formal leader, and then explores the benefits and barriers to teacher leadership.
 Distributed leadership is further discussed and examined as an alternate practice that builds the capacity of the school organization for growth and change.
 Finally, the Leadership Framework for Principals and Vice-Principals from the Ontario Ministry of Education (2007) is examined as a framework which enables the practice of distributed leadership; one that is necessary to sustain itself as it responds to a world that is increasingly complex.

 Author: Jan Kielven